royger/xen/docs/misc/xen-command-line.markdown

 > `= <boolean>`

 > Default: `true`

+**WARNING: This command line option is deprecated, and superseded by _iommu=inclusive_ - using both options in combination is undefined.**

 Use this to work around firmware issues providing incorrect RMRR entries.
 Rather than only mapping RAM pages for IOMMU accesses for Dom0, with this